 Melt the 2 tablespoons of butter in a microwave-safe bowl.
 Brush the top of the dough with all of the butter and bake for 16 minutes.
 Serve while they’re still warm.

 🥫 Storage instructions

 Leftover biscuits are best stored in an airtight container at room temperature.
 They will last for a few days.

 To freeze them, just place them in a freezer-safe container and they will last for up to 3 months.
 When you’re ready to enjoy them, thaw them overnight in the fridge or reheat them in the oven or microwave

 Not really: I wouldn’t recommend honey or any other liquid.
 But it’s fine to just leave out the sugar!

 Feel free to use whole milk or buttermilk instead.

 - Don’t overmix the dough.
 Be gentle when kneading and rolling out the dough.
 You’re only kneading a few times.
 Handling the dough too much will make your biscuits tough.

 - Use a sharp biscuit cutter for clean cuts.
-Cutting with something dull will puh. down the ides and almost pinch them closed and your biscuits won’t rise as high.
+Cutting with something dull will push down the sides and almost pinch them closed…your biscuits won’t rise as high.